- Education and Science»

 Fabrics Used In Egyptian Clothing

 In Ancient Egypt, fashion was a big part of their culture.
 A lot could be said about a person, depending on what they wore and how they wore it.
-Men, women, and children all wore different fashions, while all of them enjoyed adornments such as jewelry and make-up.
+Men, women, and children all wore different styles of clothing, yet all of them enjoyed adornments such as jewelry and make-up.

-Due to Egypt's hot, humid weather, the ancient Egyptians preferred light weight clothes, like linen.
-Some of the more wealthy ancient Egyptians might even buy imported silk.
-Linen was much more accessible as it was made from plant fibers, such as flax that grew along the Nile River.
-These plant fibers would be soaked and then combed and beaten into threadlike fibers.
-Once turned into fibers, they would then be spun into thread, where they would be placed on a loom.
+Due to Egypt's hot, humid weather, the ancient Egyptians preferred light weight clothes, like linen, although silk was often bought by the wealthy, whereas those of the lowest status would use cotton or wool.
+In order to make linen, plant fibers such as flax that grew along the Nile River would be soaked, combed, and then beaten into threadlike fibers.
+Once they became threadlike, they would then be spun and placed on a loom.
 Usually men were the ones who harvested the flax stalks, while women were the ones who would spin the flax thread and make the garments.
-Cotton and wool were used more often with those of lower status.

-Another common fabric among Pharaohs and priests was leather.
-Although leather was often thought to be impure and would most often be used as coats, rather than an article of clothing.
+Another common fabric used among Pharaohs and priests was leather.
+Most leather was thought to be impure; therefore, it was most often used as coats rather than an article of clothing.
 One exception was that of leopard skin named padelide, which the priests and Pharaohs often wore.
 Pharaohs would also wear a lion's tail around their waist like a belt.